-If all key pairs have different public keys, users will most likely have different identity hashes.
+If all key pairs have different public keys, users will most likely have different actor hashes.

 One could imagine a strong cryptographic scheme in which some key pairs have different private keys, but share the same public key.
 Inevitably, any of the private keys could decrypt the message encrypted using the public key.
 Such a scheme is strong only if a huge number of public keys exist, so that users are likely to have different public keys.
-This, in turn, ensures that account identifiers are most likely different.
+This, in turn, ensures that actor hashes are most likely unique.

-To spoof an identity, an attacker would have to come up with a valid key pair of which the SHA-256 hash of the public key yields the identity hash to be spoofed.
+To spoof an actor hash, an attacker would have to come up with a valid key pair of which the SHA-256 hash of the public key yields the actor hash to be spoofed.
 To do this, he must either break the SHA-256 hash function to find a colliding public key, or break the asymmetric cryptography scheme by finding the private key corresponding to the public key of the account.
 Both are believed to be hard.